LouisKottmann/liveflare/README.md

 This will make a test run.<br>
 If this outputs the Livebox's WAN IP, CloudFlare's current IP in your DNS entry there, and a bunch of informations about the zone record, the configuration is fine.
-You can then make it run without `-t` and maybe with other options.
+You can then make it run without `-t` and maybe with other options (like `-d`).

+Don't forget to properly forward ports in your Livebox!

 Tip: I use it through a systemd service in ArchLinux on my RaspberryPi so it's always running on my server.